IDinsight/ask-a-question/docs/develop/setup.md

                 make teardown-llm-proxy

-9. Start the backend app.
+7. Start the backend app.

         python core_backend/main.py

-    If successful, you should see output similar to the following in your terminal:
+    ??? note "Here's what you should see if the above command executes successfully"
             INFO:     Will watch for changes in these directories: ['~/aaq-core']
             INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)
             INFO:     Started reloader process [73855] using StatReload
             INFO:     Started server process [73858]
             INFO:     Waiting for application startup.
             07/15/2024 12:29:08 PM          __init__.py  79 : Application started
             INFO:     Application startup complete.

     This will launch the application in "reload" mode (i.e., the app will automatically refresh everytime you make a change to one of the files).